 Disorders That May Co-exist with OCD

 When two diagnoses occur in the same individual, they’re referred to as “comorbid” disorders.
-According to the most recent, large-scale community study of mental health in adults across the United States, 90% of the adults who reported OCD at some point in their lives also had at least one other comorbid condition, including anxiety, mood, impulse control (AD/HD, oppositional-defiant), and substance use disorders.
+According to the most recent, large-scale community study of mental health in adults across the United States, 90% of the adults who reported OCD at some point in their lives also had at least one other comorbid condition, including anxiety, mood, AD/HD, oppositional-defiant, and substance use disorders.
 A trained mental health professional can diagnose and provide appropriate treatment for these conditions as well as OCD.

-Here are some of the disorders that are frequently comorbid with OCD:
+Following are some of the disorders that are frequently comorbid with OCD (descriptions of the disorders are based upon information provided in the DSM-5):

 ANXIETY DISORDERS.
-OCD is classified as an anxiety disorder.
-Other anxiety disorders include Generalized Anxiety Disorder, Post-Traumatic Stress Disorder, Panic Disorder (panic attacks), Social Anxiety Disorders and specific phobias such as fear of snakes or heights.
-All of these disorders include symptoms such as excessive worrying and fear.
+Anxiety disorders that may occur with OCD include Separation Anxiety Disorder, Generalized Anxiety Disorder, Panic Disorder (panic attacks), Social Anxiety Disorder and Specific Phobias, such as fear of snakes or heights.
+All of these disorders share features of excessive fear and anxiety as well as related behavioral disturbances.
 But because each disorder is different, symptoms can be quite varied.
-(Source: Anxiety and Depression Association of America)

-MOOD DISORDERS: MAJOR DEPRESSIVE DISORDER AND BIPOLAR DISORDER.
+MAJOR DEPRESSIVE DISORDER.
 Symptoms of depression may include a persistent, sad, empty or hopeless mood, loss of interest in usually pleasurable activities (such as sports, hobbies, or sex), decreased energy, difficulty concentrating, insomnia or oversleeping, irritability, weight gain or loss, and thoughts of death or suicide.
-Depression is more intense than a “bad mood” and lasts over two weeks.
-Bipolar disorder is marked by extreme changes in mood, thought, energy and behavior.
-(Source: Depression and Bipolar Support Alliance)
+Symptoms must be present for at least a 2-week period and represent a change from previous functioning.

-A number of comorbid disorders share many similarities with OCD and are referred to as Obsessive-Compulsive Spectrum Disorders.
+Several disorders that tend to co-exist with OCD share many similarities with OCD and are listed in same DSM-5 category as OCD: OCD and Related Disorders.
 These conditions should also be treated by a qualified mental health therapist.
 They include: